JoshOBrien/exiftoolr/docs/index.md

 devtools::install_github("JoshOBrien/exiftoolr")
 {% endhighlight %}

-Before using the package, you will need a working copy of ExifTool installed on your computer. **exiftoolr** does not ship with a copy of ExifTool.
-Instead, it provides a convenience function that allows you to effortlessly download and install the latest version of ExifTool into your local **exiftoolr** package directory:
+To use the package, you will need a working copy of ExifTool on your computer. **exiftoolr** does not ship with a copy of ExifTool.
+Instead, it provides a convenience function with which you can easily download and install the latest version of ExifTool into your local **exiftoolr** package directory:

 {% highlight r %}